Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Abstract

 \section{Abstract}

-Predicting the trajectories of surrounding objects is a critical task in self-driving vehicles and many other autonomous systems.
-Recent works demonstrate that adversarial attacks on trajectory prediction, where small crafted perturbations are introduced to history trajectories, may significantly mislead the prediction of future trajectories and ultimately induce unsafe planning.
+Predicting the trajectories of surrounding objects is a critical task for self-driving vehicles and many other autonomous systems.
+Recent works demonstrate that adversarial attacks on trajectory prediction, where small crafted perturbations are introduced to history trajectories, may significantly mislead the prediction of future trajectories and induce unsafe planning.
 However, few works have addressed enhancing the robustness of this important safety-critical task.
-In this paper, we present the \emph{first adversarial training method for trajectory prediction}.
+In this paper, we present a \textbf{novel adversarial training method for trajectory prediction}.
 Compared with typical adversarial training on image tasks, our work is challenged by more random input with rich context and a lack of class labels.
-To address these challenges, we propose a method based on a semi-supervised adversarial autoencoder, which models disentangled semantic features with domain knowledge and provides additional latent labels for the adversarial training.
-Extensive experiments with different types of attacks demonstrate that our semi-supervised semantics-guided adversarial training method can effectively mitigate the impact of adversarial attacks and generally improve the system's adversarial robustness to a variety of attacks, including unseen ones.
+To address these challenges, we propose a method based on a \textbf{semi-supervised} adversarial autoencoder, which models \textbf{disentangled semantic features} with domain knowledge and provides additional latent labels for the adversarial training.
+Extensive experiments with different types of attacks demonstrate that our \textbf{S}emi-supervised \textbf{S}emantics-guided \textbf{A}dversarial \textbf{T}raining (\emph{\textbf{SSAT}}) method can effectively mitigate the impact of adversarial attacks by up to $73\%$ and outperform other popular defense methods.
+In addition, experiments show that our method can significantly improve the system’s robust generalization to unseen patterns of attacks.
 We believe that such semantics-guided architecture and advancement on robust generalization is an important step for developing robust prediction models and enabling safe decision making.